Okay. Roll up your sleeves!

 There are two main sections:

-Part A is the part you pay into all your life through payroll taxes.
+Part A is the part you generally pay into all your life through payroll taxes.
 You can also "buy in" to Part A if you did not make enough contributions.

 Part A covers Hospital and Facility costs.

-Part B covers Doctors and non-facility services (think labs, etc).
+Part B covers Doctors and non-"Part A" services (think doctor visits, labs, out-patient, etc).

 You have to "opt in" to Part B. You generally will not be automatically signed up.